-CK and NSF are dual first authors.
+Celia Keane and Nicola S. Fearnhead are dual first authors.

-Poster presentation at the meeting of The American Society of Colon and Rectal Surgeons (ASCRS, Cleveland, Ohio, USA), I-5 May 2019; at the meeting of The Association of Coloproctology of Great Britain and Ireland (ACPGBI, Dublin, Ireland), I-3 July 2019; and at the meeting of The European Society of Coloproctology (ESCP, Vienna, Austria), 25-27 September 2019.
+Podium presentation at the meeting of The American Society of Colon and Rectal Surgeons, May 1 to 5, 2019; at the meeting of the Association of Coloproctology of Great Britain and Ireland, July 1 to 3, 2019; and at the meeting of the European Society of Coloproctology (ESCP), September 25 to 27, 2019.

-This article is being published concurrently in Diseases of the Colon & Rectum, Colorectal Disease and ANZ Journal of Surgery.
+This article is being published concurrently in Diseases of the Colon & Rectum, Colorectal Disease, and ANZ Journal of Surgery.
 The articles are identical except for minor stylistic and spelling differences in keeping with each journal's style.
-Citation from any of the three journals can be used when citing this article.
+Citation from any of the 3 journals can be used when citing this article.